Home Vancouver Events Calendar Vancouver Pride Festival in 2025

 Pride Run and Walk

 The Pride Run & Walk is for people of all abilities.
 There are competitive runners as well as people just out for a fun time.
 Many participants dress up – often quite spectacularly and in bright colours.
 There are prizes for the best costumes.
-The event is usually entirely free to take part in, although donations are recommended.
+The event is usually free to take part in, although donations are recommended.

 Pride at the Pier